AxisCommunications/locomote-video-player/README.md

 > - audio (bool) - if the stream contains audio.
 > - video (bool) - if the stream contains video.
 > - state - current playback state (playing, paused, stopped).
-> - isSeekable (bool) - if it is possible to seek in the stream.
-> - isPlaybackSpeedChangeable (bool) - if the playback speed can be altered.
 > - streamURL - the source of the current media.

 #### playerStatus()